 Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé.
 Search for jobs here.

-Around one-third of food produced globally is either lost or wasted.
-Given the global resources that are devoted to food production and distribution – in land, water, fertilizer and fuel costs, as well as in greenhouse gases produced – this inefficiency has profound implications for the environment and the ability of the food sector to operate sustainably.
+A significant amount of global resources are devoted to food production and distribution – in land, water, fertilizer and fuel costs, as well as in the greenhouse gases produced.
+This inefficiency has profound implications for the environment and the ability of the food sector to operate sustainably.

 Taking innovative but practical steps to reduce food waste